googlearchive/appengine-try-python-webapp2/README.md

 ## Deploy
 To deploy the application:

-1. Use the Cloud Developer Console (console.developer.google.com)  to create a project/app id.
+1. Use the [Cloud Developer Console](console.developer.google.com)  to create a project/app id.
 (App id and project id are identical)
 1. Use the [Admin Console](https://appengine.google.com) to view data, queues, and other AppEngine specific administration tasks.
 1. [Deploy the
    application](https://cloud.google.com/appengine/docs/python/tools/uploadinganapp) with